 As the river was low, they had a ferryboat that would hold one team and a wagon, so the company of twelve wagons all crossed in one day.
 When we were ready to go over the big mountain called “Lee’s Backbone” we found the road up the side of it to be a series of stone stairs.
 It was one mile to the top and was so steep that we had to use all the teams on one wagon.
 At the top there was along a one mile long and very narrow dugway, so very narrow that the wagon wheels would be within six inches of the edge and we could look down and see the steep side of the mountain and see the river more than 500 feet below.
 I drove a gentle team around this dugway with my baby in my lap.

 When we got around the top of this mountain we stopped on a flat place, tied all the wheels and got ready to start down the south side of the mountain.
 My husband told me to stay and he would come back for me.
 I stayed a few minutes and then started down.
 On making a sharp bend around a big rock, one wheel struck it.
 With much effort I got by this and soon met my husband coming back after me, and he said, “How in the world did you get around that rock?”
 I told him and he said, “You’ll do!”
 We camped at the foot of the mountain that night and started south the next morning over very rough roads and wild country.
 Water was very scarce.
-We had to haul it in barrels and many times our cattle and horses were very thirsty.
+We had to haul it in barrels and many times our cattle and horses were very thirsty."Walking Arizona" is a great blog by John Tanner that discusses several of these sites and their histories, with photos, some seen here.
+The red cliff picture is part of the trail of Lee's Backbone, which is right next to Lee's Ferry.
+Here is a little bit from James Tanner's Walking Arizona blog that talks more about this horrible cliffside road.

 We crossed the Little Colorado River by fording it as the water was very low, but we had to hurry as it had a quicksand bottom.